adalkiran/webrtc-nuts-and-bolts/docs/07-SRTP-PACKETS-COME.md

 }
 ```

-* In the "DecryptRTPPacket" function, we get or create a srtpSSRCState state object for our packet's SSRC value (packet.Header.SSRC) via "getSRTPSSRCState" function
+* In the "DecryptRTPPacket" function, we get or create an srtpSSRCState state object for our packet's SSRC value (packet.Header.SSRC) via "getSRTPSSRCState" function
 * Call "nextRolloverCount" of our state object to calculate next rollover count value (roc), and get rollover update function
 * Call "Decrypt" function of our SRTP GCM object in the context in [backend/src/srtp/cryptogcm.go](../backend/src/srtp/cryptogcm.go) with our RTP packet object and calculated roc value

 	* Here, our ciphertext is packet.RawData (not only the Payload, whole raw packet byte array, because [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) encryption should calculate the authentication data from whole bytes including clear text header bytes)
-	* Create a byte array (dst) which has same length with ciphertext array
+	* Create a byte array (dst) that has same length as ciphertext array
 	* Copy the ciphertext context to dst.
 Because we will pass pointer of dst array, contents will be changed and we need to backup original ciphertext
 	* We "know" that our aeadAuthTagLen is 16
 	* Crop the dst array by taking first (ciphertext length - aeadAuthTagLen)
-	* Calculate the initialization vector which is special for this RTP packet via "rtpInitializationVector" function, using packet header's SSRC, roc and packet headers's SequenceNumber, then XOR it with our srtpSalt
+	* Calculate the initialization vector which is special for this RTP packet via "rtpInitializationVector" function, using packet header's SSRC, roc, and packet header's SequenceNumber, then XOR it with our srtpSalt
 	* Decrypt the bytes by [AEAD.Open](https://pkg.go.dev/crypto/cipher#AEAD.Open).
 We gave parameters:
-		* dst: dst[packet.HeaderSize:packet.HeaderSize] (startng pointer of payload's first byte in the array that includes the header)
+		* dst: dst[packet.HeaderSize:packet.HeaderSize] (starting pointer of payload's first byte in the array that includes the header)
 		* nonce: Our calculated IV value
 		* ciphertext: Our ciphertext's payload (encrypted) part, starting from header ends (ciphertext[packet.HeaderSize:])
 		* additionalData: Our ciphertext's header (not encrypted) part (ciphertext[:packet.HeaderSize]).
 	* **Important notice:** It will decrypt the encrypted payload part, but with checking AEAD authentication with additional header data.
 This will give an "authentication error" if you give wrong or missing parameters.
-For example, at my first try, I didn't copy the ciphertext into dst variable, passed an allocated but empty byte array.
+For example, on my first try, I didn't copy the ciphertext into dst variable, passed an allocated but empty byte array.
 But I realized that, the [AEAD.Open](https://pkg.go.dev/crypto/cipher#AEAD.Open) checks authentication in the dst parameter.

 <sup>from [backend/src/srtp/cryptogcm.go](../backend/src/srtp/cryptogcm.go)</sup>
 ```go